csmithersslc/MovieTrailers/README.md

 # movieTrailers

-This was a project to demonstrate basic programming concepts in Python 2.7 such as classes.
+This was a single-page project to demonstrate basic programming concepts in Python 2.7 such as classes.

 To install Python:  **Please make sure Python is installed on your machine.
 To install Python, please go to: https://www.python.org/ and follow the instructions carefully.